A dialogue based on the study’s conclusions and their implications for practice, not a literal summary of the article.

 me

-Since this isn't 'bad #behaviour' but overload of the regulation system, I'll ask directly: what do you actually expect from therapy?
+Since this is not 'bad behaviour' but an overloaded regulation system, I'll ask directly: what do you actually expect from therapy?

 brain